krishaamer/green-filter-research/research/introduction.md

 The current environmental upheaval, led by Generation Z, followed by Millennials, and the business adaptation (or lack thereof) to sustainable economic models, taking into account the hidden social and environmental costs we didn’t calculate in our pricing before.
 The award-winning economist Mariana Mazzucato argues we have to include more into how we value unpaid labor (in Gupta (2020)), relating to the social (S in ESG).

 We also need to consider environmental effects (E in ESG).
 We haven’t taken into account the whole cost of production, leading to the wrong pricing information.
 To achieve this, we need expert governance (G).

-Consumer lifestyle contributes to environmental destruction:

--   Ellen MacArthur Foundation’s models show 45% of CO2e emissions come from our daily shopping, produced by companies that make the products we consume (Ellen MacArthur Foundation, Material Economics (2019)).

 **There’s evidence young people have money:**